wtsi-hgi/irobot/README.md

  404    | No such data object on iRODS
- 405    | Method not allowed (only `GET`, `HEAD`, `POST`, `DELETE` and `OPTIONS` are supported) 409    | Inflight or contended data object could not be refetched 504    | Response timeout
+ 405    | Method not allowed (only `GET`, `HEAD`, `POST`, `DELETE` and `OPTIONS` are supported) 409    | Inflight or contended data object could not be refetched 502    | An invalid operation occurred while interacting with iRODS 504    | Response timeout
  507    | Precache full